It’s no secret that our population is getting older while staying highly active. It’s called the active aging fitness population.

-It’s no secret that our population, which I and many of you are part of, is getting older while staying highly active.
-It’s called the active aging fitness population and many of us are a member of it.
-This is AWESOME but the fact of the matter is Mother Nature is still going to have her say on how your body is going to change.
-So if your exercise program does not reflect and address those changes, problems are going to occur.
+Many of us are a member of the active aging fitness population.
+This is AWESOME!
+However, the fact of the matter is Father Time is still going to have his say on how your body is going to change.
+If your exercise program does not reflect and address those changes, problems are going to occur.

-Active Aging Fitness Issue #1 – Staying Long and Strong
+1. Staying Long and Strong

 If you are going to continue to move great, you must have the mobility and stability required to accomplish that.
 As the body ages, mobility is the first thing you see decreasing, especially as it relates to rotation in the hips, shoulders and mid-back.
 This occurs for two reasons.

 Example of Keeping Long and Strong – Assisted Band Training

-Regardless of what band exercise is being performed, being able to accelerate against a force allows the muscles to learn how to contract quickly to generate power.
-Continually training with bands produces the power training effect that will be transferred into day-to-day movements regardless if they are planned or unexpected.
+Regardless of what band exercise is being performed, being able to accelerate against a force allows the muscles to learn how to contract quickly.
+Continually training with quick contractions produces a power training effect that will transfer into day-to-day movements, regardless of if the movement is planned or awkwardly unexpected.

-Active Aging Issue #4 – Gravity will not go away
+4. Gravity will not go away

-Over years of working against the vertical forces of gravity lifting free weights, it is going to take its toll on the body’s joint surfaces, resulting in our joints being less tolerant to the vertical compression forces created by lifting weights.
+Over years of working against the vertical forces of gravity, it begins to take its toll on the body’s joint surfaces.
+This results in joint arthritis.
+As a result, joints become less tolerant to the vertical compression forces with daily activities as well as the forces that come with lifting weights.

-These strength skills require being able to perform body weight exercises like push ups, pull ups, squats, lunges, or get ups that in turn require core strength, balance, mobility and having the arm or leg strength to perform them.
-All of these movements can be resisted or more importantly “assisted” by resistance bands, so our ability to train and stay body weight strong is never lost regardless of our age or strength level.
+As an active aging fitness enthusiast, body weight exercises like push ups, pull ups, squats, lunges, or get ups are not easily performed.
+They require core strength, balance, mobility and having the arm or leg strength to move the body.
+Fortunately all of these body weight movements can be “assisted” by resistance bands when muscles are not able to lift them by themselves.
+Therefore, with bands as an assisted tool any body weight exercise is possible regardless of age or strength level.